Veguinho/plug-js/docs/quick-start.md

 > Never use guessable attributes as an identifier, such as email, phone, or incremental IDs.
 Instead,
 > we strongly recommend using a cryptographically-secure UUID v4 generator.

+If you want to learn more about Croct SDK, check out the other sections in the [documentation](https://github.com/Veguinho/plug-js/tree/improve-docs#documentation).
+And if you have any problems while experimenting with the SDK, you can look for answers at the [troubleshooting](https://github.com/Veguinho/plug-js/blob/improve-docs/docs/troubleshooting.md) section.